‘Windy City’ TV Show: Everything We Know About Liz Tomforde’s Sports Romance Adaptation

 What To Know

-• Liz Tomforde’s popular Windy City sports romance book series is reportedly being considered for a TV adaptation.
+- Liz Tomforde’s popular Windy City sports romance book series is becoming a TV adaptation.

-There’s a lot going on in the Windy City fandom lately.
-Just a few days after author Liz Tomforde‘s In Her Own League — a spinoff of her Chicago-based sports romance series — came out, Deadline reported that it’s (seemingly) being adapted for television.
-It was included in the list of Premeditated Productions’ upcoming book-to-screen projects, which are included under the company’s newly extended first-look deal with Amazon MGM Studios.
+It’s a good time to be in the Windy City fandom.
+Shortly after author Liz Tomforde‘s In Her Own League — a spinoff of her sports romance series — came out in March, Deadline reported that it was being adapted for television.
+Months later, Amazon MGM Studios officially confirmed that it’s in development.

 Tomforde’s hockey-focused Mile High was published in 2022, drawing readers in with its strong characters and their steamy chemistry.
-Four books later, Windy City has amassed a huge following on BookTok, so the mention of a Windy City TV show was met with a good amount of buzz online.
-While some readers took to social media to share their excitement, others worried that an adaptation wouldn’t live up to the source material.
-Regardless, all the Windy City chatter has inspired us to do some investigating.
+As a result, Windy City has amassed a huge following on BookTok, so the TV show has been met with a good amount of buzz online.
+Swooon‘s done all the digging into the production, so you’ve come to the right place if you want more details!

 Premeditated Productions has a number of other romance adaptations in the works, including Jennifer L. Armentrout’s Lux series and Nisha J. Tuli’s upcoming Storm Breaker.
 It’s also bringing another BookTok favorite, Rebecca Yarros’ Fourth Wing, to the small screen in collaboration with Outlier Society and Kilter Films.